Syllabus for FIT-190

 The overall objective of First Aid, CPR, and Safety is twofold:

 Students will be required to demonstrate competency in both objectives listed above by showing appropriate certificates in relationship to # 1 and by completing the required work as described in the modules for # 2.
+Evidence of successfully completing both certifications is required in order to pass this course.

 You will need the following materials to do the work of the course.
 The required textbook is available from the College's textbook supplier, MBS Direct, at http://bookstore.mbsdirect.net/tesc.htm.